John Creber - Drawing On The Past

 It feels a less exclusive place.

-And clawed for coal below the ground,
+Or clawed for coal below the ground,

-Now, my crackling footsteps make
+Now my crackling footsteps make

 The icy silence quite profound.